 WHAT IS BOX 4?

-Box 4 is a nonprofit organization of fire buff’s offering rehabilitation services to the Dallas Fire Rescue Department and departments in surrounding cities.
-The organization responds to all 2 alarm or greater fires in Dallas.
+Box 4 is a nonprofit organization offering rehabilitation services to men and women of Dallas Fire-Rescue Department and first-responders in surrounding cities.

-Additionally, Box 4 responds, when requested, to Hazmat calls, train derailments, SWAT incidents, large demonstrations, plane crashes at Love Field or DFW Airport, and other large scale disasters.
-When requested, we attend funerals for both Dallas Fire Rescue and Dallas Police Department.
+The organization responds to all 2 alarm or greater fires in Dallas and, when requested, to Hazmat calls, train derailments, SWAT incidents, large demonstrations, plane crashes at Love Field or DFW Airport, and other large scale disasters.

-Box 4 is also part of the Urban Search and Rescue Team that encompasses a 16-county region.
+Box 4 is part of the Urban Search and Rescue Team that encompasses a 16-county region.
 Whenever DFR is deployed to an incident within this region, Box 4 will provide assistance as requested.

 A white Dallas Fire Rescue truck with a red and blue emergency light bar on top, parked on a residential street next to a red fire truck.
 Trees and houses are visible in the background under a partly cloudy sky.